 For example, Bingham several times scolded Georgia over a 33 year-old incident which he claims the State violated citizens First Amendment (Georgia's version of the First Amendment) rights when the State sentenced them to penitentiary for teaching their fellow man (Indians) the gospel.
 He of course was exaggerating the facts of the event and the citizens involved were not Georgia citizens but South Carolina missionaries.
 Georgia had a law that prevented citizens from residing among the Cherokee Indians on Indian land and asked the missionaries to leave.

 The missionaries were jailed after refusing, however, they were allowed to be released whenever they provided assurances they would no longer violate the law and return to South Carolina.
-Perhaps this is why the Slaughterhouse court concluded the first section of the amendment did not shield citizens of a State against their own laws – which of course it cannot unless citizens of the United States surrendered their absolute right to self–government.

-Bingham made a seemingly confusing statement several years after the adoption of the amendment which in recent times has gathered much attention in supporting the theory the Fourteenth Amendment intended to make the entire first Eight Amendments a limitation upon the States in regards to their own resident citizens.
+Bingham made a seemingly confusing statement several years after the adoption of the amendment, which in recent times has gathered much attention in supporting the theory the Fourteenth Amendment was intended to make the entire first Eight Amendments a limitation upon the States in regards to their own resident citizens.
 He is often quoted as saying in an highly partisan speech on March 31, 1871:

 Mr. Speaker, that the scope and meaning of the limitations imposed by the first section, Fourteenth Amendment of the constitution may be more fully understood, permit me to say that the privileges and immunities of citizens of the United States, as contradistinguished from citizens of a State, are chiefly defined in the first Eight Amendments to the Constitution of the United States ...
 These eight articles I have shown never were limitations upon the power of the States, until made so by the fourteenth amendment.13

-In the same speech, much like Bingham, Howard says, “I have recited, some by the first eight amendments of the Constitution; and it is a fact well worthy of attention that the course of decision of our courts and the present settled doctrine is, that all these immunities, privileges, rights, thus guarantied by the Constitution or recognized by it, are secured to the citizen solely as a citizen of the United States and as a party in their courts.
+Now, sir, here is a mass of privileges, immunities, and rights, some of them secured by the second section of the fourth article of the Constitution, which I have recited, some (not all) by the first eight amendments of the Constitution; and it is a fact well worthy of attention that the course of decision of our courts and the present settled doctrine is, that these immunities, privileges, rights, thus guarantied by the Constitution or recognized by it are secured to the citizen solely as a citizen of the United States and as a party in their courts.
+They do not operate in the slightest degree as a restraint or prohibition upon State legislation.
+They do not affect states, and it has been repeatedly held that the restriction contained in the Constitution against the taking of private property for public use without just compensation is not a restriction upon State legislation, but applies only to the legislation of Congress.

-The question begs then, if the Fourteenth Amendment had not added anything new to the privileges or immunities of United States citizens – and the federal bill of rights rightfully never applied to the States to begin with – how then did the first Eight Amendments suddenly become a limit against the power of the States against their own citizens through the privileges or immunities of United States citizens on March 31, 1871?
+The question begs then, if the Fourteenth Amendment had not added anything new to the privileges or immunities of United States citizens " and the federal bill of rights rightfully never applied to the States to begin with " how then did the first Eight Amendments suddenly become a limit against the power of the States against their own citizens through the privileges or immunities of United States citizens on March 31, 1871?

 It is no wonder the Slaughterhouse court was forced to conclude the following: “It is a little remarkable, if this clause was intended as a protection to the citizen of a State against the legislative power of his own State, that the word citizen of the State should be left out when it is so carefully used, and used in contradistinction to citizens of the United States, in the very sentence which precedes it.
 It is too clear for argument that the change in phraseology was adopted understandingly and with a purpose.”